Robert Wood Johnson Foundation: 2018–present

 Under Richard Besser's leadership, the foundation prioritized health equity and removing barriers to health resulting from discrimination.
 In an address given at the Sanford School of Public Policy at Duke University, Besser pointed to where people live, recreate, and work as well as access to healthy food and livable wages, and removal of cultural barriers as important factors in individual health.
 The foundation funded a 2021 analysis by the Urban Institute which found that black patients experience "dangerous bleeding, infections and other serious problems related to surgical procedures" more frequently than white patients who receive care in the same hospital.

 In 2019, the foundation worked with the Global Reporting Initiative and others to develop the Culture of Health for Business Framework.
 The framework provides 16 best practices for companies to measure health policies and practices against, ranging from environmental to social and governance issues.

 During the COVID-19 pandemic, the foundation partnered with organizations such as NPR to research financial, educational, and health impacts of the pandemic.
 The foundation also has ongoing surveys with the Rand Corporation, one of which found that many Americans agree that minority communities have been more affected by the pandemic, but do not believe structural racism is a barrier to health.

 The foundation's other activities in response to the COVID-19 pandemic included collaborating with Boston University to develop a database of state policies enacted in response to the pandemic, and hosting teleconferences and virtual discussions on how the pandemic unveiled the impact that systemic racism and other forms of discrimination have on health in America.

 During this period, RWJF partnered with the Ford Foundation to establish the Presidents' Council on Disability Inclusion in Philanthropy.
 The group includes 17 grant making organizations.
 The council's focus is on improving inclusion of disability issues in philanthropy.
 The foundation also funded the Childhood Opportunity Index, which ranks neighborhoods across the U.S. on access to childhood development resources that can affect health and life expectancy, and income later in life.
 The index was initially published in 2014, and an updated version was released in January 2020.

 Leadership

-The foundation's first president was David E. Rogers, who served from 1972 until 1987.
+The foundation's first president, David E. Rogers, served from 1972 until 1987.

 Leighton E. Cluff served as the foundation's president from 1986 until February 1990, when he was succeeded by Steven A. Schroeder.
 The foundation's board of trustees selected Schroeder to lead the foundation, knowing he wanted to take it "in the direction of working on substance abuse problems".

 Risa Lavizzo-Mourey was the first woman and African American to be the foundation's chief executive officer, a role she held between 2002 and 2017.
 She was succeeded by Richard E. Besser, who was named president and CEO in April 2017.
 Besser previously worked as the medical editor for ABC News and acting director of the Centers for Disease Control.